-- It is illegal to destroy posters or ads of any candidate during the campaign period. - Candidates and their supporters are prohibited from insulting or slandering other candidates. - It is prohibited to post announcements, posters or any kind of advertising outside of a designated campaign rally. - Campaigning activity through the Islamic Republic of Iran's Broadcasting beyond the officially allotted time, Friday prayer sermons or any other official government body is prohibited. - Making use of government resources including the resources of State-owned and public companies, foundations or any organizations with a public budget - for or against a candidate is illegal. - All campaign-related advertisements must be removed from polling stations 24 hours before the start of the elections.
+- It is illegal to destroy posters or ads of any candidate during the campaign period. - Candidates and their supporters are prohibited from insulting or slandering other candidates. - It is prohibited to post announcements, posters or any kind of advertising outside a designated campaign rally. - Campaigning activity through the IRIB beyond the officially allotted time, Friday prayer sermons or any other official government body is prohibited. - Making use of government resources including the resources of state-owned and public companies, foundations or any organizations with a public budget - for or against a candidate is illegal. - All campaign-related advertisements must be removed from polling stations 24 hours before the start of the elections.